mnlmato/harrypotter/README.md

 - **app:** The main application module.
 - **core-app:** The core module responsible for containing the result model and custom exceptions.
 - **core-data:** The core data module is responsible for injecting the REST module, the URL provider, and the exceptions mapper.
-- **core-ui:** The core UI module is responsible for providing common composable functions, an image loader, a resource provider loader, and ViewModel extensions.
+- **core-ui:** The core UI module is responsible for providing common composable functions, an image loader, a resource provider loader and ViewModel extensions.
 - **design-system:** The design system module is responsible for providing the application theme and base widget components.
 - **features:** The features module is responsible for providing the different features in the app.

 ## Testing

 The project has a comprehensive suite of tests:

 - Unit test: ViewModel, Use Cases, Repository and Api datasource

 - Integration test from ui: Check the flow in the main screen and the data in the second screen.

 ## Libraries used